 Getting your children ready for child care or school is the perfect time to make sure they are up-to-date with their immunizations.
 Vaccines protect children from diseases and keep them healthy.

-If you do not have health insurance or if it does not cover vaccines, visit the Free Vaccines page for more information about free vaccines offered to children through age 18 years.
+If you do not have health insurance or if it does not cover vaccines, visit the Vaccines for Children page for more information about vaccines offered to children through age 18 years.

 |Vaccination gives you the power to protect your child from vaccine preventable diseases.
 Contact your child’s health care provider to see what vaccinations are recommended!|

 - Adult Immunization Scheduler, 19 years of age and older.
 Once this tool is downloaded, it can be use to determine the vaccines you need according to the Adult Immunization Schedule.